jaxgeller/libmarkov/README.md

 Implementations of [markov sentence generators](https://en.wikipedia.org/wiki/Markov_chain#Markov_text_generators) in different languages.

 The goal of this project is to expose low-level and hackable generation apis that are simple to use.
-Each implementation will be able to run from stdin as well as programmatically to cover a wide variety of use cases.
+Each implementation will come with an api, as well as exectuables for the commandline that will work over stdin and stdout.

 ### Implementations
 * [javascript](https://github.com/jaxgeller/libmarkov/tree/master/javascript)

 ### Use
 See each individual implementations readme.

 ### Roadmap (no particular order)
 - [ ] Ruby